 Postural instability may develop, resulting in falls, which occur later in PD.
 Patients have difficulty starting to walk, turning, and stopping.
 They shuffle, taking short steps, holding their arms flexed to the waist, and swinging their arms little or not at all with each stride.
 Steps may inadvertently quicken, while stride length progressively shortens; this gait abnormality, called festination, is often a precursor to freezing of gait.
 A tendency to fall forward (propulsion) or backward (retropulsion) when the center of gravity is displaced results from loss of postural reflexes.
 Posture becomes stooped.

-Dementia can occur, usually late in PD.
+Dementia develops in about one third of patients, usually late in PD.
 Early predictors of its development are visuospatial impairment (eg, getting lost while driving) and decreased verbal fluency.